Manta-Network/docs/docs/concepts/Signer.md

 ## Difference between the Signer and Polkadot.js/Talisman wallets?

-The Polakdot.js and Talisman wallets control the spending secrets of the public address. **Manta Signer** controls the spending secrets of [shielded addresses](./ShieldedAddress.md).
+The Polakdot.js and Talisman wallets control the spending secrets of the public address. **Manta Signer** controls the spending secrets of [zkAddresses](./zkAddress.md).

+## Using Manta Signer

+For insturctions on how to use Manta Signer, check out [our guide](https://docs.manta.network/docs/guides/MantaSigner).